-A large recreational building, in the context of this 15 th century farmhouse was a daunting challenge.
-The choice not to pastiche the local vernacular and to find a contemporary solution that respects the history around the site was important.
-We created a building that reveals the old house, bread - oven and chimn ey and remains below the apex of the lowest roof.
-The materials we chose were truly inspired from the local surroundings.
-Cedar sidings, left to weather, distinctly remind us that materials age.
-The copper roof has elegantly matured to a dark umbar, a colo ur repeated in the brinks and tiles of the house.
-The GluLam and the birch faced ply, bring a sense of lightness to the whole experience, elevating the architecture and the materials all around the site.
+Finding a contemporary solution to a recreational building that respects the history of a 15th century farmhouse and the local vernacular was a daunting challenge.
+We created a building that reveals the old house, bread - oven and chimney and remains below the apex of the lowest roof.
+The materials we chose were truly referenced from the surrounding context.
+Cedar sidings, left to weather a silver grey distinctly remind us that materials age.
+The copper roof has elegantly matured to a dark umber, a colour repeated in the bricks and roof tiles of the house.
+The GluLam and the birch faced ply interiors, bring a warmth and very visible grain to the finishes.